airpair/the-painful-journey-of-painless-deployments/post.md

 The steps are the same, but you'll need a different environment name and url.
 Also, you will probably use less powerful instances in development than in production.
 ![dev env](https://s3-us-west-2.amazonaws.com/deployment-article/images/aws_ebs_dev_env.png)

-Some applications might take longer to deploy and while the deployment will still succeed, shippable will return an error due to EBS not responding in time.
-To avoid that scenario I recommend increasing the timeout from the default of 600 seconds to 1200.
-In your environment go to *Configuration* -> *Updates and Deployments* and then set the *Command Timeout* to 1200 or higher.

 ### Preparing the app for AWS EBS
 So let's actually get back to our application source code.
 In order for our git push to have the desired effect of deploying to AWS, we need to do just a little bit of preparation.